Deloitte Technology Fast 500: 2014 Winners

 For 2014, France remained the most represented country, marking the 4th consecutive year.
 The United Kingdom trailed France, followed by Sweden.
 Israeli companies comprised five of the top ten companies on the list.
-The software sector represented 42% of the overall rankings on this year’s EMEA Fast 500, followed by the Internet sector with 21%.
+The software sector represented 42% of the overall rankings on this year's EMEA Fast 500, followed by the Internet sector with 21%.
 Rounding out the sector list was Telecommunications/Networking (13%), Semiconductors/Components/Electronics (7%), Biotech/Pharmaceutical/Medical Equipment (7%), Greentech (5%), Media/Entertainment (3%), and Computers/Peripherals (2%).
 A full listing of the 2014 Deloitte Technology Fast 500 Europe, Middle East & Africa (EMEA) winners can be found online.

 2013 Winners

 The Technology Fast 500 EMEA Winners 2013 had an overall average revenue growth rate of 1,403%, a slight decrease from the 1,549% growth rate for 2012.
-Leading the list, the software sector represented 43% of the overall rankings on this year’s EMEA Fast 500, followed by the Internet sector with 22%.
+Leading the list, the software sector represented 43% of the overall rankings on this year's EMEA Fast 500, followed by the Internet sector with 22%.
 A full listing of the 2013 Deloitte Technology Fast 500 Europe, Middle East & Africa (EMEA) winners can be found here.

+2016 Winners

+The 2016 Deloitte Technology Fast 500 list highlights the fastest-growing technology firms in North America, based on fiscal-year revenue growth from 2012 to 2015.
+Leading the rankings was Loot Crate, which achieved a staggering 66,661 % growth, followed by Yieldbot (39,783 %) and Ariad Pharmaceuticals (21,191 %).
+Across the region, total growth spanned from 121 % to 66,661 %, with a median increase of 290 %, underscoring the rapid expansion of emerging tech firms.

 Deloitte Technology Fast 50

-The Deloitte Technology Fast 50 Awards, created in 1995, is a subset of the Fast 500 and represents an inner circle of winners.
-The Fast 50 award is made at regional or country level in a number of geographies around the world.
-The Deloitte Technology Fast 50 program ranks fast growing technology companies, public or private, based on percentage revenue growth over three years.
+The Deloitte Technology Fast 50 Awards, created in 1995, form a subset of the Fast 500 and represent an inner circle of winners.
+The Fast 50 award is made at the regional or country level in a number of geographies around the world.
+The Deloitte Technology Fast 50 program ranks fast growing technology companies, public or private, based on their percentage revenue growth over three years.